Dr. Kimberly B. George

 What motivates your work as a feminist scholar, teacher, and writer?

 My own contemplative practices—including my creative process as a writer—have always been central to my journey as an academic researcher.
 I am a mystic and an empath with a soul need for intellectual rigor and creative expression.
 I sense the world's possibilities for healing in my body—and I believe centering the writings of feminist history propels us forward into imagining and creating a better present and future.
 We have a wellspring of resources for transformation that the forces of patriarchy and white supremacy suppress from our collective consciousness.
-I wish to help midwife those suppressed knowledges into the world!
-And in the process, I support people to find their voice, to write beautiful things, and to make art.
+I wish to help midwife those suppressed knowledges into the world.

 Where do you live?

 NYC, a place I dearly love.
 But I am also bi-coastal at heart with west coast commitments.

-What was your training for the ideas you now teach at Feminism School?
+What was your training for the body of research you teach at Feminism School?